llvm/llvm-project/flang-rt/README.md

  * `FLANG_RT_EXPERIMENTAL_OFFLOAD_SUPPORT` (values: `"CUDA"`,`"OpenMP"`, `""` default: `""`)

-   When set to `CUDA`, builds flang-rt with experimental support for GPU accelerators using CUDA. `CMAKE_CUDA_COMPILER` must be set if not automatically detected by CMake. `nvcc` as well as `clang` are supported.
+   When set to `CUDA`, builds Flang-RT with experimental support for GPU accelerators using CUDA. `CMAKE_CUDA_COMPILER` must be set if not automatically detected by CMake. `nvcc` as well as `clang` are supported.

-   When set to `OpenMP`, builds flang-rt with experimental support for GPU accelerators using OpenMP offloading.
+   When set to `OpenMP`, builds Flang-RT with experimental support for GPU accelerators using OpenMP offloading.
 Only Clang is supported for `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER`.